Lazzy-bug/Weather-app/README.md

 ### Using Kubernetes

-1. Apply the Kubernetes deployment and service configurations:
+1. Load the Docker image into Minikube:

     ```sh
+    minikube image load weather-app:latest
+    ```

+2. Apply the Kubernetes deployment and service configurations:

+    ```sh
     kubectl apply -f deployment.yaml
     kubectl apply -f service.yaml
     ```

-2. Access the application using the external IP provided by the Kubernetes service.
+3. Access the application using the external IP provided by the Kubernetes service.

 ### Verify the deployment: